-As the 2022 FIFA World Cup inches ever closer, football fans around the world are preparing to descend on Qatar later this year.
+As the 2022 FIFA World Cup inches ever closer, countless dedicated football fans from around the world have secured their World Cup travel packages to prepare for their descent to Qatar later this year.
 If your dream is to attend the World Cup and cheer for your favorite team from the stands, you would first need to grasp the concept of planning and budgeting for the prestigious tournament.

 Here is our financial breakdown of how much you would need to prepare to attend the World Cup from GCC countries.

 Please note: The Qatari authorities have announced the suspension of entry for visitors into the country from 1 November until 23 December 2022.
 Only Hayya Card holders, participants of the Hayya With Me policy, Qatari citizens, residents and GCC citizens holding a Qatari ID card, holders of personal visas, work entry permits, and approved humanitarian cases will be allowed entry during this period.

 Basically, football fans looking to attend the 2022 FIFA World Cup from overseas would require a budget for the following.

 Note that these numbers are rough estimates and the actual cost may be higher or lower.
 Further, the currency exchange rate is accurate as of 24 October 2022.